vasco-s-pereira/ASA/README.md

-Three projects for my analysis and synthesis of algorithms module.
+Projects for my analysis and synthesis of algorithms module.